 Back to the top.
 To my friends, family, grocery store clerks, students and patrons, to anyone who wants to say hellow and share a joke or the weather report, I am known as Patty.
 Not Trish, nor Patsy, no cute i on the end, or a fancier ie. Good old Midwestern y.

 It may not be aristocratic, but it’s me.
-And thanks to Leopold Gallery.
-If Patty is good enough for them, it's fine by me.

 How many people does it take to hang a large commissioned oil painting?